opensearch-project/documentation-website/_dashboards-assistant/index.md

 ### Regenerate a response

 Beneath the response, select the **Regenerate** button to generate an alternative answer to your original question.
-The new answer will replace the previous one, appearing in both the interface and chat history.
+The new answer will replace the previous one, appearing in both the interface and the chat history.

 ### Suggested prompts

-OpenSearch Assistant provides suggested prompts as a starting point or to help you understand how the assistant can help you.
-Select a suggested prompt beneath the response field.
+OpenSearch Assistant suggests prompts to help you get started, build upon your exising prompts, or explore other queries you may not have considered, among other reasons.
+Select a suggested prompt listed beneath the response field.
 A snapshot of a suggested prompt is shown in the following image.

 <img width="600px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/suggestions.png" alt="Example suggested prompts from OpenSearch Assistant">